DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 	- Each response does something random (well, not entirely random.
 The response will have a general mood, and based on that mood, the effect will be different)
 	- This serves as our initial character building, which we go into the rest of the run with.
 	- Note: The player's answers to the questions will be stored in a page at the front / back of the ***Tome*** for the duration of the run.
+	- **IDEA**: For long-term progrssion, we can unlock more questions at the start of our runs AND a wider selection of questions / responses.
+		- For example, when booting the game for the very first time, the player gets a sequence of 3 random questions from a list of like 10 total.
+		- As we get further through the game and defeat more bosses, we unlock more questions to choose from / more answ

 ## 1. Three Creative Pillars